 Whenever I’m in a recruiting slump, I review my goals and vision.
 I have written monthly, yearly and five-year goals for my business.
 I read them daily.
 This keeps me focused on the future, rather than being frustrated with the present.

 This business is not built overnight.
-You will have many ups and downs, just like everyone else.
+You will have many ups and downs, just like everyone else who has gone before you.
 That being said, if you know WHY you are doing what you are doing, it’s much easier to stay level headed and stay in the game.

 I encourage you to take some time and write down your business goals.
 After you do that, map out your strategy.

 Review this document daily.
-Updated it when needed.
+Update it when needed.

 Have a why that makes you cry.
 It’s really important.
 Without a big why, you won’t make it through your recruiting slump.